RaulPL/raulpl.github.io/about/index.md

 My name is Raúl Peralta Lozada and I work as data scientist / software engineer at OPI Analytics in Mexico City.
-I love to program in Python and I use it in the majority of my projects.
 Most of my research interests are around the following topics: data visualization, Bayesian statistics, causal inference, optimization and reinforcement learning.